 Don’t panic, or lose your temper.
 Leaders don’t get flustered easily.
 They don’t fly off the handle.
 They maintain a cool, calm composure even if they’re vexing or deeply concerned inside.
 Great leaders are thoughtful and deliberate, not impulsive and reactive.

 But these aren’t representative samples, for obvious reasons.
-The topic of what women should wear, for example, is far more contentious.
+The topic of what women should wear, for example, is far more contentious, as Sally Hegelson and Marshall Goldsmith note in their book How Woemn Rise: Break the 12 Habits Holding You Back:

 For decades [we] have been asked what women can do to convey a more powerful leadership presence.
 Questions tend to focus on the cosmetics: the right clothes, a firm handshake, a confident tone of voice, whether a woman should carry a purse, even whether plastic surgery can be helpful!
 Yet decades of exposure to a wide range of extraordinary leaders have shown both of us that the key component of leadership presence is the opposite of cosmetic: it lies in the capacity to be fully present for a task for a conversation, for the moment, for an opportunity.
 Present for your larger purpose in the world.